open-policy-agent/opa/CONTRIBUTING.md

 - Alternative solutions or approaches if applicable.

 Use your judgement about what constitutes a large change.
-If you aren't sure, send a message to the mailing list or submit an issue on GitHub.
+If you aren't sure, send a message to the OPA slack or submit an issue on GitHub.

 ## Code Contributions